vishwakftw/SignedNetZoo/README.md

 python setup.py install
 ```

-##### This was made as a part of project for CS6270 : Topics in Database Management Systems offered in Fall 2018.
+##### This was designed for a project for CS6270 : Topics in Database Management Systems offered in Fall 2018.